Alimedhat000/Shipyard/PRD.md

 4. As a developer, I want to configure environment variables per app, so that secrets and config values are available at build time.
 5. As a developer, I want environment variables encrypted at rest (AES-256, key in env var), so that secrets are not stored in plaintext.
 6. As a developer, I want to see my apps on a dashboard with last deployment status, so that I can quickly see what is deployed.
 7. As a developer, I want to delete an app, so that I can clean up unused projects.
+Deleting an app removes all deployments from Garage storage and database records.

 ### Deployments